johansonfelix/Message-Board-System/README.md

   # Installation Guide

   1. Create Java Project and include Servlet Specification
-  2. Once Project is created then copy then replace the src folder in your project with the 'src' folder in the repository.
+  2. Once Project is created then copy and replace the src folder in your project with the 'src' folder in the repository.
-  3. Go through all files and import/download all neccessary libraries/artifacts/etc.
+  3. Go through all files and import/download all neccessary libraries/artifacts/etc. that are needed (your compiler should tell you).
   4. Create mysql database called messageboard system and 3 tables (users, post, attachment): create database test;
       use test;